-Leaves are large and thin, ovate-lanceolate in shape with heart shaped bases, sharp coarse teeth on the margins, a pointed tip that usually has a twist to it.
+Leaves are large and thin, ovate-lanceolate in shape with heart shaped bases, sharp coarse teeth on the margins and a pointed tip that usually has a twist to it.
 If there is any leaf hair it will be sparse.
-The underside may have have, particularly along the veins.
+The underside may have hair, particularly along the veins.
 Lower leaves are on long stalks.
 Upper leaves will be much smaller with short stalks, sometimes stalkless.
 The more basal leaves will drop by flowering time.

 The floral array is a loose grouping of somewhat flat-topped branched clusters (Corymbs) branching from the top part of the stem.
 In a corymb the flower stalks are of different length so that the flower heads form a flat-topped cluster.
 Several long green bracts may appear among the flowers.

-The flowers are about one inch wide composed of two types of florets: 5 to 10+ white ray florets that are pistillate and fertile, surrounding a central disc of 12 to 19+ long, tubular, bisexual, fertile, yellow disc florets that turn reddish at maturity.
+The composite flowers are about one inch wide composed of two types of florets: 5 to 10+ white ray florets that are pistillate and fertile, surrounding a central disc of 12 to 19+ tubular, bisexual, fertile, yellow disc florets that turn reddish at maturity.
 The tubes of the florets are unusually long and the five lobes of the disc floret corolla are erect to spreading during flowering instead of forming a flat circle.
-The five stamens surrounding the style tightly and protrude from the corolla.
+The five stamens surround the style tightly and both protrude from the corolla.
 The rays of the ray florets can also have a lilac tinge of color.
-They also seem to pointing in various directions.
+They also seem to be pointing in various directions.
 The phyllaries that surround the outside of the flower head number 25 to 30 in 4 to 5 series, unequal in size, are rounded to pointed in shape and are whitish with dark green tips.
 The inner series can have a purplish tinge.
 Flower head stalks and the phyllaries usually do not have any glandular hair.

 Seeds are a brown dry cypsela, 2.6 to 3.8 mm long with 7 to 10 ribs and with a few fine reddish to cream colored bristles and hair for wind dispersion.
 Most Aster seeds normally need 30 to 60 days of cold stratification for germination.